 The container is just a small tool bag I picked up at Home Depot and it carries the essentials for chainsaw operations.
 Think of it as a super manly hand bag.

-However, the most important items in this kit deal with first aid.
+The most important items, though, deal with first aid.
 Most people never consider safety when packing their chainsaw equipment for a day of work.
-However, chainsaws are a major source of injury for people and are not something to take lightly.
+However, chainsaws are a major source of injury for people and aren’t something to take lightly.

-For my personal first aid gear, only serious trauma is taken into consideration because there is usually no such thing as a minor accident when it comes to a chainsaw.
+For my personal first aid gear, only serious trauma is taken into consideration because there’s usually no such thing as a minor chainsaw accident.
 A simple internet search of “chainsaw injuries” reveals some pretty grotesque stuff.

 So, here’s what I carry for first aid: